wrangel/exifgrinder/README.md

 ## Installation and Build

 Ensure you have [sbt](https://www.scala-sbt.org/) installed.

-To build the executable JAR with dependencies, run:
+To build the executable fat JAR, run:

 `sbt assembly`

+This creates a single deployable JAR including all dependencies in the `target/scala-3.x/` directory.

 ---